ThotAlion/BLDC-design-help/README.md

 # Help to design BLDC articulations
 BLDC controllers are very new with respect the classical DC motor controllers, mainly taking into account position control.
+The objective of this repo is to gather studies to help design of robots (small and big) with BLDC.

 ## Motors